ARTS-Laboratory/In-situ-monitoring-of-powder-bed-fusion-additive-manufacturing/system_development/Adamant/README.md

 Thermal camera holder for Optris Xi 400

 #### To-Do
 - Update the README file.
-Make a v0.2.1 and delete old files once we get there.
+Make a v0.2.1 and delete the old files once we get there.